Observations

-As a UX researcher, I:
+As a UX researcher in a team of four, I:

-• Led in-depth ethnographic studies and contextual inquiries at Fort Gregg-Adams, observing and interviewing parachute packers and inspectors.
+- Led in-depth ethnographic studies and contextual inquiries at Fort Gregg-Adams, observing and interviewing parachute packers and inspectors.

-• Conducted and analyzed semi-structured interviews with 25+ riggers and inspectors to understand their needs, pain points, and workflows.
+- Facilitated and analyzed semi-structured interviews with 25+ riggers and inspectors to understand their needs, pain points, and workflows.

 Capstone Group of 3 + myself